-Explore the following volunteer opportunities to get involved with helping VEI transform students into business professionals.
+Explore the following volunteer opportunities to get involved with helping VE transform students into business professionals.

-To explore VEI mentoring opportunities, contact Nick Chapman, National Program Director, at email@example.com.
+To explore VE mentoring opportunities, contact Abril Peña at email@example.com.

-This year’s Trade Show takes place in New York City on April 19, 2016 at the Regiment Armory on Lexington Avenue @ East 25th Street.
-Contact Soteria Stavroulakis, NYC Program Coordinator, at email@example.com about serving as an International Trade Show judge.
+Next year’s International Trade Show will be taking place at the Brooklyn Cruise Terminal in April 2019.
+Contact Gina Pol, NYC Program Coordinator, at email@example.com about serving as an International Trade Show judge.

 Part of the Youth Business Summit, The National Business Plan Competition (NBPC) is the preeminent business competition for high school students in the U.S and a showcase for talented, business-savvy student teams from around the country.
 NBPC Judges evaluate the written plans and oral presentations and provide important feedback for the teams.
-The 2016 National Business Plan Competition takes place at Long Island University in Brooklyn, NY on Sunday, April 17.
 To find out more about serving as an NBPC Judge, contact Nick Chapman at email@example.com.

-Because the VEI curriculum aligns to current industry practices, VEI relies on input from industry professionals.
+Because the VE curriculum aligns to current industry practices, VE relies on input from industry professionals.
 To find out more about serving as a Curriculum or Resource Contributor, contact Tyler Fugazzie at firstname.lastname@example.org about contributions.

-The strength of VEI’s programs hinges on our collaborations with businesses and business professionals from a wide range of fields.
-If you are interested in sharing your time, talent, and skills with our students, please submit the form below and we will contact you to explore volunteer opportunities with VEI.
+The strength of VE’s programs hinges on our collaborations with businesses and business professionals from a wide range of fields.
+If you are interested in sharing your time, talent, and skills with our students, please submit the form below and we will contact you to explore volunteer opportunities with VE.